nickdichev/nsyslog/README.md

 Let's take a quick look at what each field in the `%Writer{}` struct represents.

-* `:rfc` - the RFC specification which is used to format and send messages.
-Possible values are `:rfc3164` or `:rfc5424`.
 * `:protocol` - the protocol which will be used to send messages.
-Currently only `:tcp` is supported.
+Two protocols are provided, `NSyslog.Protocol.{TCP, SSL}`.
+You may provide your own by passing a module that implements the `NSyslog.Protocol` behaviour.
 * `:host` - the host which will receive the message.
 You can pass a binary, or a tuple-formatted IP address.
 * `:port` - the port whch will receive the message.
 An integer value is expected.
 * `:aid` - the "account ID" which this `Writer` is for.
 A binary value is expected.